-For the most part, triathletes do not have to worry about drafting or “riding someone’s wheel” when it comes to racing in a triathlon as races for age groupers are not draft legal.
-Only professional short course triathletes are allowed to draft in a race.
+For the most part, triathletes do not have to worry about drafting or “riding someone’s wheel” when it comes to racing.
+While there are more and more age-group draft legal triathlons being offered, the majority of races you’ll sign up for enforce a non-drafting rule.
 However, group riding in training can be beneficial as well as social and fun.
 It also comes with its share of appropriate etiquette and sets of rules that all riders need to be well versed in before heading out on a group ride.
-This article will help educate you on that etiquette and what some of those rules are.
+Here are some help educate you on that etiquette and what some of those rules are.

 Make sure you know all your hand signals before joining a group ride.
 There are the obvious left turn and right turn signals but there are also slowing down, stopping, turning around, waving someone to go ahead, and pointing out hazards in the road signals.
 People behind you can’t see what is happening in front so these are key for the safety of group rides.